 Seldom.
 The reason is the same as for not being able to quote a set fee.
 While your lawyer may know precisely what she or he should do to go directly to a divorce, there is little control and predictability about what the other side will do.

 What is the range of fees charged by lawyers in McHenry County?

-The norm is between $175 and $400 per hour, though it could be higher.
+The norm is between $300 and $450 per hour.
 The high end is higher in large urban areas like Chicago, New York and Los Angeles.
 Some lawyers charge a higher hourly fee for court room work than for office work.

 On what do lawyers base hourly rates?

 Experience, reputation and ability are the main factors.
 A lawyer may also charge a higher hourly rate than usual for a very difficult case.